The New ESIC Amnesty Scheme 2025 will be in force from 01/10/2025 to 30.09.2026.

 Procurement Notice–State Pharmaceuticals Corporation of Sri Lanka

-I wish to inform you the Chairman, Ministry Procurement Committee of the Ministry of Health & Mass Media Indigenous Medicine has invited sealed bids for supply of following items to the Department of Health Services.
+I wish to inform you that the Chairman, Ministry Procurement Committee of the Ministry of Health has invited sealed bids for supply of following items to the Ministry of Health.

 Please find attached herewith a copy of the procurement notices of the above.